-A. Aguado, J. Martinez-Mateo, and V. Martin (e-mail: vicente@fi.upm.es) are with the Center for Computational Simulation, Universidad Politecnica de Madrid, Campus Montegancedo, 28660 Boadilla del Monte, Madrid, https://doi.org/10.1364/JOCN.9.000819 the infrastructure, toward a more flexible approach.
-Achieving such flexibility on traditional networks requires a software-based evolution, where network devices are managed from remote offices, while some other devices are even physically replaced by software running in a distributed computing infrastructure.
-These new network paradigms, software-defined networking (SDN) [1] and network functions virtualization (NFV) [2], substantially reduce the costs and the deployment time for both setting up and operating the infrastructure to provide services to end users.
+by software running in a distributed computing infrastructure.
+These new network paradigms, so called software-defined networking (SDN) [1] and network functions virtualization (NFV) [2], reduce substantially the costs and the deployment time for both, setting up and operating the infrastructure to provide services to end users.
 However, these novel network paradigms use processes that have to communicate remotely and are implemented in commodity platforms.
-This makes them more vulnerable to different types of attacks [3,4].
-In particular, certain sensitive information [e.g., entire virtual network functions (VNFs), configuration messages or files, etc.,] must be securely transferred from central offices to remote data centers and network devices.
-Securing this type of critical infrastructure is extremely important, as the undesired disclosure or modification of any control plane information can compromise the entire infrastructure, affecting in different ways important data traversing the network.
+This makes them more vulnerable to different types of attacks [3], [4].
+In particular, certain sensitive information (e.g., entire virtual network functions, VNFs, configuration messages or files, etc.) must be securely transferred from central offices to remote data centers and network devices.
+Securing this type of critical infrastructures is extremely important, as the undesired disclosure or modification of any control plane information can compromise the entire infrastructure, affecting in different ways important data traversing the network.